rachelriv/cmsi386/homework3/README.md

 a + f(b) - c * d
 ```

-If we have Java style defined order, there is left to right ordering, so `f(b)`
+If we have Java style defined evaluation order, there is left to right ordering, so `f(b)`
 will be called, and thus `c` will be mutated before `c * d` will be called, and
 the statement will be evaluated to `0`.